SoftwareAG/cumulocity-silo-capacity-widget/README.md

 ### Build - to create a new build of the silo-capacity widget for the Runtime Widget Loader
 1. Finish the development and testing on your local machine.
 2. Run `gulp` to start the build process.
-3. Use the `silo-capacity-widget.zip` file in the `dist` folder as your distribution file.
+3. Use the `silo-capacity-widget_vx.x.x.zip` file in the `dist` folder as your distribution file.

 ------------------------------